 Mother Parvati stopped in pity and she lifted the crying child in her lap.
 That Child stopped crying and start smiling and then the child appeared in the four-armed form of Lord Vishnu.

-After that Lord Vishnu requested Lord Shiva and Mother Parvati with urgency and said that Lord, all this Kedarkhand is your holy Area, so Please give shelter to me also under this holy area.
+After that Lord Vishnu requested Lord Shiva and Mother Parvati with urgency and said Lord, all this Kedarkhand is your holy Area, so Please give shelter to me also under this holy area.

 As a result of the consent of Shiva-Parvati, this Badrikashram area became the biggest pilgrimage of Vaishnavism in this Shiva land.

-6. Mention in Mahabharata fact about Badrinath
+6. Mention in Mahabharata facts about Badrinath

 There is a mention of the visit to Badarikashram by the Pandavas in the Mahabharat Van Parva (134: 19-21).

-The Pandavas saw here the “Badri” tree, whose stem was round, smooth leaves, with dense shade, and the stream of honey used to flow in the divine fruits of this tree.
+The Pandavas saw here the “Badri” tree, whose stem was round, with smooth leaves, with dense shade, and the stream of honey used to flow in the divine fruits of this tree.

 7. Deity of Lord Badrinath